Imperial German Army in World War I: Tactics

 Until 1918, the OHL worked on the organizational and tactical modernization of the army for both types of combat, defence and attack.
 This had a decisive influence on the development of German land warfare in the second half of the war.
 During the same period, the training and education of the troops was also significantly improved.
 The basis for this was the combat experience gained, which was now combined with the previous methods of warfare in refined command and training regulations.
 The focus of this modernization process was particularly on mechanized positional warfare on the main front in the west.
 In contrast, the situation in the east was much more conducive to old-style warfare.
 Cavalry was often deployed in mobile combat or the defense was conducted statically from a single line.
 The innovative combat experience that was successfully applied in the capture of Riga or the breakthrough of Flitsch-Tolmein was nevertheless important for tactical development.
 These included shock troop tactics and massed artillery fire.

 The German army had long been studying the experiences of its opponents and had incorporated the writings of the French officer André Laffargue into its strategy.
 These included "Die Grundsätze für die Führung in der Abwehrschlacht im Stellungskriege" (December 1916, March and September 1917), "Der Angriff im Stellungskrieg" (January 1918) and "Ausbildungsvorschrift für die Fußtruppen im Kriege" (January 1917 and January 1918).
 The German army's approach to defense was improved by combining elements of fire and movement, with the development of both elements leading to a single interaction.
 This led to the principle of deep, elastic space defense, which complemented but did not completely replace the previous method.
-This allowed the defenders a limited tactical retreat in a defensive zone with pockets of resistance.
+Its allowed the defenders a limited tactical retreat in a defensive zone with pockets of resistance.
 This was intended to ensure a certain degree of protection against the devastating artillery fire of the attacker.

 In contrast to the Western Allies, they refrained from preparing attacks with days of artillery fire from 1916 onwards.
 The tank also played no major role in the OHL's considerations.
 Instead, the German army aimed to achieve a breakthrough through a combination of the elements of surprise, initiative and improved interaction between infantry, artillery and air force.
 The element of surprise was created by a short, initially centrally led and suddenly opened fire raid by individual artillery groups.
 As soon as the attack began, it turned into a dense hail of shells that slowly spread over the enemy positions according to a fixed schedule, the so-called fire roll.
 It was first used by the Germans in 1916 on the Eastern Front, but also in front of Verdun.
 The targeted artillery fire was intended to keep the enemy infantry and artillery equally in check and paralyze the command structures.
 The method was largely based on the experience of Lieutenant Colonel Georg Bruchmüller.